The Wall Philippines

 The Wall Philippines is a Philippine television game show broadcast by TV5 and GMA Network.
 The show is based on the American game show The Wall.
 Hosted by Billy Crawford, it premiered on March 13, 2021 on TV5.
 The second season premiered on GMA Network on August 28, 2022 on the network's Sunday Grande sa Hapon line up.
-The show concluded on December 4, 2022.
+The show concluded on December 4, 2022 with a total of two seasons and 41 episodes.

 Gameplay

 The Wall is a four-storey high (37 ft) pegboard, similar to a pachinko game or bean machine.
 The bottom of the board is divided into 15 bins marked with various Philippine peso amounts; eight of these range from ₱1 to ₱100 and remain constant throughout the game, while the others have higher values and increase from round to round.
 Balls can be put into play from seven numbered "drop zones" on the top edge of the board, directly above the seven centermost money slots.

 A team of two contestants plays each game, attempting to bank as much money as possible by correctly answering multiple choice questions and landing balls in high-value slots.
 Balls turn green for correct answers and red for incorrect answers.
 Green balls dropped on the board will add to the team's bank, while red balls dropped on the board will subtract from it.
 Throughout the game, the bank has a floor of ₱0.
 The game has a potential top prize of ₱12,374,994 (later ₱11,949,994 in the second season).